Firehed/api/README.md

 `webroot`: **required** *string*

 The directory to place a generated front controller.
-The value should be relative to the prohect root.
+The value should be relative to the project root.

 `container`: **optional** *string*